-Daniel Yankelovich (1981) says of this kind of surreptitious change: “…every now and then a new way of conceiving life and its meaning arises spontaneously from the great mass of the population.”
+Daniel Yankelovich (1981) says of the kind of surreptitious change discussed above: “…every now and then a new way of conceiving life and its meaning arises spontaneously from the great mass of the population.”

 Change can be slow or it can be rapid.
 In North America and Western Europe, the 1950s are generally accepted as a decade of deep conservatism.
 Change was slow, often isolated and not always above the surface.
 There was no great momentum for change.
 By contrast, the 1960s were a decade of immense change; changes in everything from the arts to politics to sexual mores – even to some extent the structures of society.
 Change followed change, slowly at first, then fast and furious – and well into the early 1970s.
 The zeitgeist – ‘the spirit of the times’ – clearly was different in the 1960s to what it had been in the 1950s.